mentalvenom/Aimbot/README.md

 Current Commands:<br />
 &help - Brings up this message <br />
 &src - The source code for the bot <br />
-&log - The bots audit log
+&log - The bots audit log <br />
+&rolldice